OPQAM/LinuxCommons/BashStuff/IssueREADME.md

 If called with ssh-add -l the agent is present.
 But if I run that again, it is gone.
 Must, must, must check the differences between Debian and Mint in this regard.

+Wed  1 Nov 21:15:13 WET 2023

+I've tested trying to commit and push without the agent being loaded.
+There is no issue at all... because the system is asking me for my password, and loading it as the program runs.
+So, both the autoLoader and the startup script loading don't seem to be doing pretty much anything (well, the startup script is actually pulling stuff from the repos... so that's something).

+Really need to check this and make it work.